Steal This Strategy: Using Keyword Research for Competitor Analysis

 You know that feeling when you have a million different keyword ideas scattered everywhere?
 It's overwhelming.
 Where do you even start turning those into actual content?

 The answer is keyword clustering.
-This powerful approach groups semantically related keywords into tidy little content topic buckets.
+This powerful approach groups semantically related organic keywords into tidy little content topic buckets.
 Instead of trying to lasso every single keyword variation, you create comprehensive pieces laser-focused on those core clusters.

 Yahini Keyword Clusters